Walcott Quarry: Classic expedition

 A day of hiking in the Rockies requires preparation.
 Conditions can change rapidly in the mountains and higher elevations increase your exposure to the sun and stormy weather.
 To have a safe and fun time outdoors you will need to bring:

-• Warm layers of clothes (no cotton), rain jacket and rain pants, winter gloves, and a winter toque / hat
+• Quick-drying layers, rain jacket, and rain pants, gloves, toque / hat

 • Hearty lunch and multiple snacks